Michael S. Rogers

-Michael S. Rogers (born October 31, 1959) is a former United States Navy admiral who served as the second commander of the United States Cyber Command (USCYBERCOM).
-He concurrently served as the 17th director of the National Security Agency (NSA) and as chief of the Central Security Service (CSS) from April 3, 2014.
-Prior to that, Rogers served as the Commander of the Tenth Fleet and Commander of the United States Fleet Cyber Command.
+Michael S. Rogers (born October 31, 1959) is a retired four-star admiral of the United States Navy.
+Rogers served as the second commander of the United States Cyber Command (USCYBERCOM) from April 2014 to May 2018 while concurrently serving as the 17th director of the National Security Agency (NSA) and as chief of the Central Security Service (CSS).
 During his tenure, he helped transform and elevate U.S. Cyber Command into a unified combatant command.
-He relinquished command on May 4, 2018 to his successor, Paul M. Nakasone.
-He retired from active duty in the United States Navy on June 1, 2018.
+Rogers relinquished command to General Paul M. Nakasone on May 4, 2018 and retired from the Navy a few weeks later on June 1, 2018.

+Prior to 2014, Rogers served as the Commander of the Tenth Fleet and Commander of the United States Fleet Cyber Command, with responsibility for all of the Navy's cyberwarfare efforts.
+In 2009, he was the director of intelligence for the Joint Chiefs of Staff after having been the director of intelligence for Pacific Command from 2007 onwards.

 Early life and education

 Rogers was born on October 31, 1959 and is a native of Chicago, Illinois.
+While in middle school Rogers joined the United States Naval Sea Cadets Corps and attended an international exchange with the cadets in Canada.
+His time in Sea Cadet fueled his excitement about the Navy.
 He graduated from New Trier High School in 1977.
 He is a graduate of Auburn University (1981) and the Naval War College.